enzymefinance/protocol/CONTRIBUTING.md

 As an open source project, we will consider changes to the code base from the community via pull requests.
 This document contains the guidelines for submission.

-## Requesting permission to contribute
+## Requesting Permission to Contribute

 Currently, all active development happens in a private development repo, which is then pushed to the public repo as releases and extended functionality are brought into production.